 Alfred came back up an hour later with two cases of beer for the office.
 He charged them for those.
 After he left Christina looked at the numbers coming in and grimaced.
 The race between her and her Conservative opposite number, a man by the name of Nathan Maxwell, was getting closer.
 The Liberal-Democrat candidate in her district, a nonentity by the name of Gordon Ventor, was hardly a threat to either of them.
 The presidential race wasn’t looking much better, with Fulton ahead of Adams and Turner by a slim margin.
 Things didn’t get much better for her campaign as the day progressed.
 Her secretary brought her a bottle of Samuel Adams Oktoberfest®.
 Christina raised the bottle to her lips and sipped, relishing the ale.

 “Congratulations to you as well Nathan.
-You had me worried a couple times today,” she admitted.
+You had me worried a couple of times today,” she admitted.

 “As you did for me as well.
 However, seeing the results I’ve called to concede the race.
 Good luck in the next six years.”